Go Fast, Turn Left!

 What to expect at an ERTC Track Night?

 Our track night is all-level, meaning we will have a mix of new track riders along with experienced riders.
 Groups take turn on the track, as track practices are structured around doing a drill or exercise then coming off the track to debrief and rest, then repeating.
-Once they have learned the basic skills, all rider levels will often ride together during a paceline session as part of the practice to work on group riding skills before doing individual or small group skill development.
+Often as part of warm-up, all rider levels will ride together in a paceline as part of the practice to work on group riding skills before doing individual or small group skill development.

 As training gets more advanced, we shrink the distance between riders to improve comfort at riding elbow-to-elbow.
 As nobody can slam on their brakes, changes in group speed are more gradual, creating a more predictable environment to practice exchanges and attacks for riders who want to race.